nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 **SID >100:** The WHMCS Service ID requirement is critical, as Proxmox reserves VMIDs <100.

-_If you don't have enough services (any status) in WHMCS, create services until you reach SID 101._
+_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough to reach SID 101._

 ### 📄 MODULE INSTALL & CONFIG: